kvarak/dnd/docs/_Classes/paladin.md

  **Wisdom**.
 Your heart and mind must stay clear, for eventually you will be forced to admit defeat.
 While every creature can be redeemed, some are so far along the path of evil that you have no choice but to end their lives for the greater good.
 Any such action must be carefully weighed and the consequences fully understood, but once you have made the decision, follow through with it knowing your path is just.

 ### Negotiator
 Divine power guides your efforts for peace and settlement.
-When you take this oath, you gain proficiency with Diplomacy and Negotiation.
+When you take this oath, gain the *Speechcraft - Tact* skill and its prerequisite.

 ### Sacred Touch
 When you use the Divine Smite and Divine Strikes features, you also force the target to face its guilt.
 The extra damage dealt is psychic damage.